domiyanyue/my_notes/C++_knowledge_for_SYCL.md

-# C++ features SYCL developer should know: Functor and Lambda Expression
+# C++ features every SYCL developer should know: Functor and Lambda Expression

 In software development, sometimes you want to pass in a function as a parameter to another function like defining your own comparison function for sorting algorithm.
 C uses function pointers to solve this but it suffers from several limitations.
 C++ (in C++11) improved it by adding **function objects (aka functors)** and **Lambda expression**.
 They are used in